yositune/mobile-mba-androidapp/README.md

     gb  General Build: This build is the baseline application. cb  Carrier Build: This build includes an option to add a self-identifier for debugging and testing purposes. mt  Manual Test: This build turns off automatic testing by default.
-Users of this build can turn the automatic testing on themselves.
+Users of this build can turn the automatic testing on themselves. rc  Release Candidate: This build is a public release candidate and a branch of the General Build source tree.

 ## About Data Collected

 For more about the data collected see: